Cloud4Wi-Create/geosdk/guide/batch-analysis.md

 ### Submit an analysis

-Inform Geouniq analytics platform that the analysis can be executed.
+Inform Cloud4Wi platform that the analysis can be executed.
 The API will return a 409 invalid operation if some input file is missing.
 The Staus of the analysis will change in `starting` and then in `running`.